Choose the best wood to burn

 Spruce – Burns at an extremely fast rate and creates many sparks.

-Sycamore – Burns with a good flame, with moderate heat – unless green.
+Sycamore – Burns with a good flame and moderate heat, unless green.

-Thorn – Quite one of the best woods.
+Thorn – One of the best woods.
 Burns slowly, produces great heat with very little smoke.

 Walnut – Good, and so is the scent.
 A very aromatic wood.